ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 #### Passing Multiple Arguments to Functions

-Until now, functions having several arguments had a type looking like this: `a₁ -> a₂ -> a₃ -> ⋯ -> b`
+Until now, functions with several arguments had a type looking like this: `a₁ -> a₂ -> a₃ -> ⋯ -> b`

 Where `a₁` is the type of the first argument, `a₂` is the type of the second argument, etc., and `b` is the type of the result.
 However, this type isn't displayed as it is.
 In reality, this type is the following: `a₁ -> (a₂ -> (a₃ -> ⋯ -> b))`.
 The arrow symbol is a binary operator.
 Here is how this can be observed:
 ```ocaml